 Eramia drew on his passion for information integrity to forge the company's vision and build its world-class team of engineers and technologists.
 He is currently Senior Vice President of Customer Experience and is responsible for boarding CounterTack's strategic partnerships and client-support initiatives.

-Bain joins CounterTack from Security Innovation, an application security provider, where he was Director, Product Marketing.
+Bain joined CounterTack from Security Innovation, an application security provider, where he was Director, Product Marketing.
 There he helped the company grow the security training product division year over year.
 Prior to Security Innovation, Bain was Senior Manager, Industry Marketing with Q1 Labs, an IBM company.
-Previous to to Q1 Labs, he was with Application Security, Inc.
+Prior to Q1 Labs, he was with Application Security, Inc.

-Bain has been an industry speaker at conferences including OWASP and Security Meet-ups.
+Bain has been an industry speaker at conferences including SecureWorld, OWASP, OASIS Summit, the Boston Security Conference and Boston and Chicago Security Meet-ups.
 He earned an MS degree in International Relations and Public Affairs from UMASS-Boston and holds a BA in Communications from Rhode Island College.

 With more than 30 years experience in information technology, primarily in the areas of networking and security, Adams is responsible for setting and leading the technical direction and product development for CounterTack.